user-blank1/Pet-project/expense-tracker/part-2/README.md

 </details>

 <details>
-  <summary>Task 9: Unit tests</summary>
+  <summary>Task 9: Add unit tests</summary>

 ---

 **Description:**
-Improve the stability of the application by covering the main functionality with unit tests.
+Cover the functionality with unit tests.

 **Acceptance Criteria:**
-- A suitable testing tool has been selected.
-All necessary dependencies are installed.
+- The test environment is configured.
 - A test script has been added to package.json, which runs the testing command.
 - The main functionality of the components is covered by unit tests (this part and previous one).